Do sleep-wake preferences influence our risk of depression? A new study confirms that they do, and “morning people” are on the winning side.

 According to Vetter, “This tells us that there might be an effect of chronotype on depression risk that is not driven by environmental and lifestyle factors.”

 Genetic factors, however, may play a role in influencing our chronotypes, the researchers explain.
-Existing family studies have suggested that, to some extent, when we prefer to go to sleep and wake up is down to our genes.

 But Vetter notes that many other factors that influence sleep patterns also influence depression risk, and it may be difficult to assess them individually.
 Nevertheless, she suggests that this is something that researchers need to pay more attention to.